Ishwarya200430/PYTHON-PROJECTS/README.md

-To create a README file for your project, you'll want to include sections that provide clear instructions on what the project is, how to install the necessary dependencies, and how to use the assistant.
-Here's a sample README for your voice assistant project:

----

-# Romantic Alexa: Your Voice-Activated Assistant
+# Funny Alexa: Your Voice-Activated Assistant

+Created by : KUNDURU ISHWARYA

 ## Overview

-Romantic Alexa is a simple voice-activated assistant built using Python.
+Alexa is a simple voice-activated assistant built using Python.
 It can perform various tasks such as playing songs, telling the time, fetching Wikipedia summaries, telling jokes, and more.
 This assistant uses several libraries to handle speech recognition, text-to-speech, and browser control.

 ## Features